 step-by-step guide

 At Kirvan Photography + Film, a Thunder Bay-based media company, we specialize in creating stunning photography, videography, and drone work for both residential and commercial real estate.
 Whether you’re selling a home or showcasing a commercial property, presenting it at its best is crucial.
-Recently, we completed a real estate photography shoot on Lyle Street in Thunder Bay, and we thought it would be helpful to share some tips on how to prepare your home for real estate photography.
+Recently, we completed a real estate photography shoot on Lyle Street in Thunder Bay, and we thought it would be helpful to share some tips on How to prepare you Home for Real Estate Photography

 Here’s a step-by-step guide to ensuring your property looks its best in every shot.